Local connectivity of Julia sets of some rational maps with Siegel disks: Introduction

-\textbf{Acknowledgements.} We would like to thank Dima Dudko, Zhiqiang Li, Misha Lyubich, Weixiao Shen and Jonguk Yang for helpful comments on an earlier version of the paper.
-This work was supported by NSFC (Nos.\,12071210, 12171276).
+\textbf{Acknowledgements.} The authors are very grateful to the referee for very careful reading, insightful and detailed comments, suggestions and corrections.
+They would also like to thank D. Dudko, Z. Li, M. Lyubich, W. Qiu, W. Shen, W. Su and J. Yang for helpful comments/suggestions on the paper.
+This work was supported by NSFC (Grant Nos.\,12222107, 12171276).